yunimoo/elichika/README.md

 Checkout the [docs](https://github.com/arina999999997/elichika/tree/master/docs) for more details on the server and how to do more advanced stuffs.

 ## Credit
-Special thanks to the LL Hax community for:
+Special thanks to the LL Hax community in general for:

 - Archiving and hosting database / assets
-- Original elichika release
-- General and specific knowledges about the game.
+- General and specific knowledges about the game

+Even more special thanks for the specific individuals:

+- YumeMichi for original elichika.
+- triangle for informations and scripts to encode/decode database, as well as patching the clients.
+- Suyooo for the very helpful [SIFAS wiki](https://suyo.be/sifas/wiki/) and for providing more accurate stage data.
+- sarah for hosting public Internet CDN.
+- Caret for the LL Hax discord.
+- And other people who probably deserve to be here but I can't quite recall right now.